 North America architectural (reading) guide

-I started with the modernist jewels, the Lever House and the Seagram Building, even managing to have lunch at the latter’s iconic Four Seasons before it closed in 2016.
+Let’s start with the modernist jewels, the Lever House and the Seagram Building (whose iconic Four Seasons restaurant closed its doors in 2016).
 I wrote a lot about verticality and inequality, e.g., about the controversial middle finger, the Sky High exhibition, the new WTC and NYC’s soul and again on the World Trade Center.
-I also wanted to know more about (ugly?)
-375 Pearl Street and the ominous Criminal Courts Building so I took some photos and notes.
-I went up the good old Empire State Building a few times, appreciating the panorama view.
+375 Pearl Street piqued my curiosity, as did the the ominous Criminal Courts Building.
+Panoramic views from the Empire State Building were best for getting an overview.

-In Harlem, I stepped outside our door to learn more about History on Seventh Avenue, I acquainted myself with one of the founding fathers and his Hamilton Grange, I admired the townhouses of Strivers’ Row, I didn’t get the language 100% right in Harlem housing projects, I wondered about the uninviting looks of the State Office Building on 125th, and I explored the Spiritural Harlem, prompted not only by walking past many houses of worship, but also living on top of one.
-I returned to Harlem in spirit after reading a few related books more recently, discussing the Hotel Theresa (pictured above) in a little bit more detail.
+In Harlem, I stepped outside our door to learn more about History on Seventh Avenue, wrote on Hamilton Grange, Strivers’ Row, Harlem housing projects, the State Office Building on 125th, and explored the the spiritural side of Harlem, prompted not only by walking past many houses of worship, but also living on top of one.
+I returned to Harlem in spirit after reading a few related books more recently, discussing the Hotel Theresa (Fidel Castro and his entourage stayed there during their visit in the 1960s) in a little bit more detail.

-Outside of New York, I was amazed by Mies’s Chicago Federal Center on a beautiful trip up to the Windy City.
-I cycled past the former Iranian Embassy on Massachusetts Avenue in Washington, D.C. regularly during my one year there, took in Habitat 67 in Montreal and appreciated Peabody Terrace in Cambridge, Mass.
+Outside of New York, a trip to Chicago produced one post on Mies’s Chicago Federal Center.
+The former Iranian Embassy on Massachusetts Avenue in Washington, D.C. was a staple on my cycle home when I lived in the US capital.
+Two additional modernist masterpieces were Habitat 67 in Montreal and Peabody Terrace in Cambridge, Mass.

 I am simultaneously dreading and yearning to return to New York one day, particularly Harlem.
 Dreading because of the steamroller of gentrification and the real estate state having shifted up a gear since.
 Yearning, well, because it’s New York, and its people usually being very good at overcoming the trials and tribulations of what’s thrown their way, eventually.
 Maybe the mayoral elections 2025 are an auspicious sign in that respect, and yes, maybe it’s time to go back!